 The army and police are not subject to such restrictions, and ideally these destructive parasitical institutions should be scrapped forever but as that may be a long ways off, we at least need an arms reduction in the army and in police forces because they kill and harm people all the time without reason.
 People must understand that there are plenty of well-intentioned, moral people who only want guns to protect themselves, as well as the lives of their family members and neighbors (without a badge or a uniform).
 And these people shouldn’t have their guns taken away.

 If the government tried to attack our liberty to bear arms guaranteed by the second amendment of the Bill of Rights, there’s no telling what they may do next.
 The Department of Homeland Security and federal agencies like the CIA have so much power it’s unfathomable.
-Do you trust them to uphold the law and moral order?
+Do you trust them?
 With their horrendous record of crimes against humanity, I certainly don’t.
 Obama is not likely about to take all of our guns.
 In fact, he very rarely mentions guns at all.
-But we need to keep each other safe, as well as take care of one another most importantly to reduce the will for violence, and not blindly trust our government agencies to ensure there is peace.
+But we need to keep each other safe, as well as take care of one another most importantly to reduce the will for violence, and not blindly trust our government agencies to ensure there is peace because if we do we are only ensuring there never will be peace.

 (1) NBC News: New Detials on the private Lives of School Gunman Adam Lanza and his mother.
 December 18th 2012.
 Link: http://openchannel.nbcnews.com/_news/2012/12/17/15976160-new-details-emerge-on-private-lives-of-school-gunman-adam-lanza-and-his-mother?lite